 News / Economic News

-Economic activity in the manufacturing sector expanded in October for the 17th consecutive month, and the overall economy grew for the 65th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector expanded in June for the 30th consecutive month, and the overall economy grew for the 73rd consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

 U.S. employers added a robust 280,000 jobs in May, showing that the economy is back on track after starting 2015 in a slump.

 The Labor Department said Friday that the unemployment rate ticked up to 5.5 percent from 5.4 percent in April.
 But that occurred for a good reason: Hundreds of thousands more people sought jobs in May, and not all found them.

 Last month’s strong job growth suggests that employers remained confident enough to keep hiring even after the economy shrank during the first three months of the year.
 The government also revised up its estimate of job growth in March and April by a combined net 32,000.